 Lack of proof

 There are two different drug driving charges.
 You can either be charged with ‘driving while unfit through drugs’ or ‘driving with excess drugs’.
 The former charge is hard for police to prove as it depends on the results of a field impairment test.
 This is when you are asked to do things such as walk in a straight line and stand on one leg.
+This could be one way of how to get off a drug driving charge.

 Field impairment tests are unreliable.
 Any ‘failings’ on your part could be attributed to any number of factors and are not necessarily an indication of drug impairment.
 Although a blood test may later reveal that you have drugs in your system, this is not sufficient evidence for the charge to stand up in court.
 You must have been impaired.
 If the prosecution cannot prove this, their case must fail.